matttbe/docker-janus-node/README.md

 You can simply launch it as any other docker image but don't forget to redirect ports, e.g.:

     sudo docker run -d -p 0.0.0.0:55055:55055 -p 0.0.0.0:55155:55155 -P --name janus matttbe/janus-node

+## How to use it on Firefox
+After having installed Janus Proxy Configurator module:

+* Open the configuration panel for this module, e.g.:
+ * For Firefox for Android: Go to the top right menu: Tools / Additional Modules / Janus Proxy Configurator
+ * For Firefox on GNU/Linux: Tools menu / Additional Modules / Janux Proxy Configurator
+* Change the PAC URL with the port of your PAC server, e.g.: `http://example.com:55155`
+* (Re)Enable the proxy
+* If you're using a self-signed certificate, always accept it by opening the address of your proxy server with the correct port, e.g.: `http://example.com:55055`
+* And...
+Voilà!